- Check with your doctor first, if your child is under 12 months of age

 A glance at the Nurofen for Children range

-Nurofen for Children 3 months - 5 years range: suitable for fever reduction and relieving common aches and pains for your little one, such as teething and earaches.
+Nurofen for Children 3 months - 5 years range: suitable for the temporary relief of pain and discomfort associated with teething, toothache, earache, headache, cold and flu symptoms, minor sprains and strains and sore throats.
+It also relieves fever, including fever caused by immunisation.
 It is sugar and colour free, and available in strawberry and orange flavours.

-Nurofen for Children 5-12 years range: a more concentrated formula which allows for a smaller dosing volume, as older children may require a larger dose of ibuprofen.
-It provides fast and effective relief from fever, headaches, sprains and strains, and cold and flu symptoms.
+Nurofen for Children 5-12 years range: a more concentrated formula, suitable for temporary relief of pain and discomfort associated with teething, toothache, earache, headache, cold and flu symptoms, minor sprains and strains and sore throats.
+It also relieves fever, including fever caused by immunisation.
 It is also sugar and colour free, and available in strawberry and orange flavours.

 Nurofen for Children Soft Chewable Capsules: an easy to chew format for children 7 years and older.
-It is a great pain and fever relief option for children who no longer want to take a liquid, but still find tablets difficult to swallow.
+It is a great option for children who no longer want to take a liquid, but still find tablets difficult to swallow.

 How much should I give my child?

 The recommended dose of Nurofen for Children varies depending on the weight of your child.
 Start by selecting the most appropriate product for your child, then check the dosing guide on the back of the pack to determine the right dose for your child’s age and weight.